 The Rivington Tory press in New York printed Bolton’s speech.
 It was ignored by Patriots at that time and did not advance the cause of Loyalism.

 Forman, Samuel A. Dr. Joseph Warren, The Boston Tea Party, Bunker Hill, and the Birth of American Liberty.
 2012: Pelican Publishing Company, Gretna, Louisiana.

 Philbrick, Nathaniel.
 Bunker Hill A City, A Siege, A Revolution.
 2013: Penguin Books, New York, NY.

 Dr. Joseph Warren is an important character in my multiple award-winning historical fantasy novel Angels & Patriots Book One.
 Sons of Liberty, Lexington and Concord, Bunker Hill Available on Amazon in paperback or Kindle eBook.

 Rally the boys!
 Hasten the chiefs!
 Our Warren’s there and bold Revere.
 With hands to do, and words to cheer!

 And Warren was there.
 You just had to look a little harder to find him.

 My seven day return trip to Boston was a pilgrimage I’m sure few people take.
-At the time, I was writing the first book in my Historical Fantasy series about the American Revolution in which Warren is an important character.
+At the time, I was writing the first book in my Historical Fantasy series about the American Revolution, “Angels and Patriots Book One, Sons of Liberty, Lexington and Concord, Bunker Hill” in which Warren is an important character.
 My husband and I were determined to find evidence that Dr. Joseph Warren was indeed still in and around Boston.